oyin-bo/autoreply/rust-server/CLI-USAGE.md

 ### login

 Authenticate with BlueSky using app passwords or OAuth.
 Also includes subcommands for account management.
+The same command shape is exposed via the MCP `login` tool so MCP clients can reuse these parameters directly.

 **Usage:**
 ```bash